 Cherished year by year.

-All hails your colors, Green and Gold,
+All hail your colors, Green and Gold,

 As they proudly wave on high.